Ch0pin/uncrackable/README.md

 ## Challenges

 It seems that when it comes to mobile, real good challenges are very few out there.
 The real objective of a challenge is to actually learn something out of it and not keep hiding flags in the assets :).
-In fact some of the challenges won't have flags, but real solutions as they have to be based on real case scenarios.
+In fact some of the challenges won't have flags but real solutions as they will to be based on real case scenarios like: "hey, how you exploit this ?"

 I'll keep adding cool crackmes in this repo, so stay tuned....